The Medicus Firm Blog

 Express Your Enthusiasm for the Role

 Dress professionally, regardless of the facility’s location or informal culture.
+(No scrubs today!)
 A polished appearance reflects your respect for the opportunity and your seriousness about the role.
-During the interview, convey genuine enthusiasm and interest in the position, while maintaining a confident yet humble demeanor.
+During the interview, convey genuine enthusiasm and interest in the position and the facility, while maintaining a confident yet humble demeanor.
 This balance helps establish professionalism and leaves a positive, lasting impression.

 Discuss Compensation

 Compensation is typically addressed toward the end of the interview, if it comes up at all.
-It is appropriate to inquire about salary range at this stage, but detailed compensation negotiations are generally reserved for later discussions.
-The primary goal of the first interview is to make a strong impression and determine whether the opportunity and work environment are a good mutual fit.
+While it is relatively normal to know a salary range during the interview process, detailed compensation negotiations are generally reserved for later discussions.
+The primary goal of the initial interviews is to make a strong impression and determine whether the opportunity and work environment are a good mutual fit.

 Set Follow-Up Expectations